schibsted/ai-academy/lessons/w1 - Getting started.md

 * create an account on [Kaggle](https://www.kaggle.com/account/login?phase=startRegisterTab)
 * verify your phone number in order to use GPU
-* Click 'Copy & Edit'
+* Click 'Copy & Edit' on the [Chapter 1 Notebook](https://www.kaggle.com/code/jhoward/is-it-a-bird-creating-a-model-from-your-own-data)

 ## Lab session